Linked Open Data in Library Use Today

 schema:name “El_Quijote”;

-schema:author <https://www.wikidata.org/wiki/Q5682>;
+schema:author <http://www.wikidata.org/entity/Q5682>;

 schema:genre <http://dbpedia.org/resource/Novel>;